smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 As MCUSLEEP may disable device receiver, Zepto VM enforces relevant “Execution Layer Restrictions” when MCUSLEEP is invoked; to ensure consistent behavior between MCUs, these restriction MUST be enforced regardless of MCUSLEEP really disabling device receiver.
 Therefore (NB: these checks SHOULD be implemented for ZeptoVM-One; they MUST be implemented for all Zepto-VM levels other than ZeptoVM-One):

-* If original command has not had an ISLAST flag, and MCUSLEEP is invoked, it is ZEPTOVM_PROGRAMERROR_INVALIDREPLYSEQUENCE exception.
+* If original command has not had an ISLAST flag, and MCUSLEEP is invoked, it causes a ZEPTOVM_PROGRAMERROR_INVALIDREPLYSEQUENCE exception.
 * Zepto VM keeps track if MCUSLEEP was invoked; this 'mcusleep-invoked' flag is used by some other instructions.
 * NB: calling MCUSLEEP twice within the same program is allowed, so if 'mcusleep-invoked' flag is already set and MCUSLEEP is invoked, this is not a problem